JoanCharmant/quill-blender/README.md

 ![](docs/images/venn-paint-strokes.png)

-⚠️ Quill sequence hierarchy with spans and loops.
-These are not supported yet.
+⚠️ Quill sequence hierarchy with looping and clips.
+The resulting visibility for any given drawing is baked into the created mesh object.

 ⚠️ Opacity keyframes and layer-level opacity.
 This is not supported.